pyeventsourcing/eventsourcing/docs/topics/process.rst

-(If we can reject the pervasive definition of distributed systems as a system of passing messages, then we do not need to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery.
-Since production is everything, we can instead be concerned with once-only production.)
+(If we can reject the pervasive definition of distributed systems as a system of passing messages, then we do not need to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery of messages.)

-The other important concerns are scalability and maintainability.
-We want our future systems to be reliable, scalable, and maintainable.
+The other important concerns discussed in this section are scalability and maintainability.

 ..
 To limit this discussion even further, any programming errors in the policies or
 .. aggregates of a process that may inadvertently define pathological behaviour are